SparkyWen/5048_A2/report.md

 ## 2.5 Evaluation of the visualisations

-I evaluated both correctness and utility.
-Like I mentioned before, the contributes can not use the z-score contribution because for some variables the contribution can be negative.
+==这里是重点，写的更清晰一点，怎么个过程==I evaluated both correctness and utility.
+Like I mentioned before, firstly i used z-score, but the contributes can not use the z-score contribution because for some variables the contribution can be negative.
 So the direction can not simply use the abosute value to represent.
+That's why i shifted to $ \eta^2 $ , when implementing the $ \eta^2$ i found we need to focus on each Group not seen them as a whole.
+Therefore, finally i used the One-vs-Rest $ \eta^2$ mentioned in &2.1.
 The second reflection is that when i implement the visualization, i found for most time the GDP per Capita always remain the big part, i realized there is one fault i made is i didn't normalize each variables, some of the measurement is % but others are values.
 So i normalize the data and fixed the problem.
 There are other refinement like color- friendly, remove overlapping also implemented during optimization.
 So here are the results.

 # Group level